walfram/MonkeyBrains/docs/other.md

 Renamed the GameEntityException to AIControlException.
 This is part of a larger refactoring.
 Also renamed the GameEntitySeenEvent/Listener to AIControlSeenEvent/Listener.
 Removed Agent Total Mass (since we don't need the Inventory mass and it would be the users custom implementation anyway).

+calculateNewVelocity now uses `tpf`.
+Before this, the velocity field was wrong (and hence `getPredictedPosition`, ...).
+Also the velocity limitation was tpf unaware.